 The committee is extremely interested in meaningful extracurricular activity participation, whether on- or off-campus.
 Such participation should demonstrate commitment and involvement, as evidenced by extension over time, leadership roles and accomplishments.

 Investigation in the Field of Medicine

 We encourage applicants to explore medicine in some form before entering medical school.
 This exploration may take the form of research, volunteer activities in medicine, preceptor experiences in medical practices or laboratories, summer employment, etc. We are interested in meaningful, rather than perfunctory, participation.

 The committee values applicants' research experiences, whether in basic science, social science or liberal arts.
 Research in biomedical sciences is encouraged.

 The practice of medicine requires the highest level of personal integrity.
 The committee seeks applicants whose characters are developing in a way conducive to the best practice of medicine.
 This will include emotional maturity, personal depth, commitment to others' well-being, and ethical and moral integrity.

 Each year the committee members interview 700-750 applicants for the M.D. program, and around 70 for the M.D.-Ph.D. program.
-As we receive over 6,000 applications, only a small portion of applicants will be selected for interviews.
+As we receive approximately 6,000 applications, only a small portion of applicants will be selected for interviews.
 We select applicants for interviews according to the extent to which we feel they fulfill our criteria.